What is Subletting?

 - The lease says that subletting is the only option.

 - A lease that doesn't allow a tenant to break a lease, and only allows the tenant to sublet is a probable violation of Wis.
 Stat.
 704.44(3m).
 A lease that only allows subletting, and doesn't allow lease breaking means that the landlord is waiving their duty to mitigate damages, and means that the tenant(s) can choose to void their lease.
-To take this course of action, all tenants would write a letter to the landlord citing the lease, the law, and requesting to void the lease.
+To take this course of action, all tenants would write a letter to the landlord citing the lease, the law, and request to void the lease.
 Here is a sample letter for this situation.

 - The landlord says that subletting is the only option.